About the Margolis lab

 Our research summary

-To advance our understanding of commensal bacteria, we take a multifaceted research approach.
-Our laboratory moves between large human datasets and in vivo and in vitro model systems to study the pediatric microbiota, host-bacterial interactions, and response to cancer/antibiotic treatment.
-By examining these areas, we are able to discover and exploit beneficial bacteria that reduce the risk of infection by highly antibiotic resistant bacteria in immunocompromised pediatric patients.
+To understand the drivers behind multidrug resistant organism (MDRO) colonization in immunocompromised hosts, we take a multifaceted research approach.
+Our laboratory moves between human datasets and in vivo and in vitro model systems to study the pediatric microbiota, host-bacterial interactions, resistance evolution, and responses to cancer/antibiotic treatments.
+This approach aims to identify which clinical treatments place patients at risk and discover beneficial bacteria that reduce infection risk in immunocompromised pediatric patients.

 A scientist sits in front of a lit Bunsen burner at the bench.